Niger’s junta invites Mali and Burkina Faso to aid its defense, asks the French ambassador to leave

 The letter dated Friday, a copy of which was seen by The Associated Press, also cited “actions of the French government contrary to the interests of Niger.”

+France has consistently acknowledged only the authority of Niger’s elected President Mohamed Bazoum, still detained by the junta.
+Paris reiterated Friday night that “only legitimate elected Nigerien authorities” have a say about the fate of its ambassador.

+The invitation of troops from Mali and Burkina Faso as well as the expulsion of the French ambassador show “a very strong alignment” between the regimes of the two countries and that of Niger "in terms of having a very strong anti-Western and pro-authoritarian orientation," said Nate Allen, an associate professor at the Africa Center for Strategic Studies.

-Before last month's ouster of Nigerien President Mohamed Bazoum, Niger, a former French colony, had was seen as the West's last major partner against jihadi violence in the Sahel region below the Sahara Desert, which is rife with anti-French sentiment.
+Before last month's ouster of Bazoum, Niger, a former French colony, was seen as the West's last major partner against jihadi violence in the Sahel region below the Sahara Desert, which is rife with anti-French sentiment.

 The French Embassy in Niger’s capital, Niamey, was attacked in the early days of the July 26 coup.
 The military leaders of the coup have requested help from private Russian military company Wagner to stem extremist attacks.